chayamarsow/palindromeProject/README.md

-This is a fully functional palindrome checker I coded while learning JavaScript.
+This is a fully functional palindrome checker I coded as a project while learning JavaScript.